 English in the classroom.
 First of all, there is the reputation of the English Department for producing graduates with good spoken and written English skills.
 Each of us has an important role to play in making that possible.
-In promotional literature for the English Department, we claim that all the classes in the IEP are taught in English, including those classes taught by Japanese instructors.
+In promotional literature for the English Department, we claim that all IEP classes in are taught in English, including those classes taught by Japanese instructors.